Hqin2019/pCO2-reconstruction/README.md

 The `tables` folder contains the reconstructed results, EOFs, and the data for each figure in the paper.
 - The `Variance.csv` is for Figure 5.
 - The `PCs.csv` and `EOFs_UNan.csv` are for Figure 6.
-- The `EOFs_u00` contains EOFs for SOG regression.
+- The `EOFs_u00` contains the EOF data for SOG regression.
 - The `reconstructed_results.csv` is a complete results for the reconstruction implementation.